In Her Shoes (novel): Plot summary

 After wearing out her welcome with Rose (by sleeping with Rose's boyfriend in Rose's bed) and being evicted from her father's home by her stepmother, Maggie runs away, choosing to hide in Princeton University, which she had visited when Rose was a student.
 Finding shelter in a lower level of the library (with a fully equipped bathroom/shower), Maggie fills her free time doing something that she had avoided her entire life: reading.
 She also accepts a part-time position as a care-taker for a nearby elderly woman.
 Maggie is surprised to find that when reading in her own way at her own pace, she enjoys the activity and even begins to attend a poetry class.
 Eventually, however, a boy (whose wallet she had stolen) discovers her belongings in the library.
 Realizing her charade at Princeton is over, Maggie runs away.
 She travels to find her long-lost grandmother, whose old letters she had discovered previously in her father's desk.
 Rose, meanwhile, leaves her career in law in order to avoid the boyfriend who betrayed her.
 As a result of this break she accidentally discovers what life as a dog-walker would be like.
 She also begins to date Simon Stein, a colleague at the law firm.

 Grandma Ella had been forced out of the lives of the girls by their father.
 He had blamed her for Caroline's death — she had been mentally ill and not taking her medication at the time of her death.
 Grandma Ella had previously tried to track the girls via the Internet (only finding information on Rose) is delighted to see Maggie and invites her to stay in her home.
 Gradually Maggie, Ella, and eventually Rose reconcile with each other, and in the process come to terms with both the life and death of Caroline.

 Maggie finds her true calling: being a personal shopper to the old people in the community that Grandma Ella lives in.
 Eventually she is successful enough to open her own shop.
 She shows Rose that she has become a better person and proves her love by making Rose's wedding dress for her.

 Style

-The novel is character-driven and it follows each one closely, giving the reader a view of what exactly is going on in their minds.
+The novel is character-driven and it follows each character closely, giving the reader a view of what exactly is going on in their minds.